Bühler Group

 The Bühler Holding AG is a Swiss multinational plant equipment manufacturer based in Uzwil, Switzerland.
 It is known for plant and equipment and related services for processing foods and manufacturing advanced materials.
 The organization holds leading market positions worldwide in the fields of technology as well as processes for transforming grain into flour and animal feeds, producing pasta and chocolate, and manufacturing die cast components.

 The core technologies of the Group are in the field of mechanical and thermal process engineering.

 Bühler Group operates in over 140 countries, has a global payroll of 12,490, 30 manufacturing sites worldwide and generated revenues of CHF 2,70 billion in 2021.
+The company was founded in 1860 and is still family-owned.
+Jeannine, Maya and Karin Bühler own the company in the 5th generation.

 History

 Establishment and expansion

 Bühler Group emerged from the iron foundry in Gupfen in Uzwil with two employees that was established on February 10, 1860 by Adolf Bühler Sr., who was a native and resident of Hombrechtikon.

 In 1871, a mechanical workshop was added, and one year later the first cast rolls for roller mills were produced.
 In 1875, the company introduced its own health insurance scheme.
 As a result of Adolf Bühler's interest in mechanical engineering, Bühler not only cast rolls, but over time also started building its own roller mills and entire grain mills.
 Around 1890, the first flour mill completely built by Bühler was delivered.
 The first affiliated company was opened in Paris in 1891.
 Another one was added in Milan in 1900, and two years later one in Naples.
 Before that, in 1896, a sales office had been set up in Barcelona.
 Adolf Bühler Sr. handed over the reins to Adolf Bühler Jr. in 1896.
 After Bühler had originally focused on the textile industry, manufacturing textile equipment components, the company shifted its activities to the design and construction of grain mills, which it sold in the international marketplace.
 After the turn of the century, machinery for making pasta and brewing beer were added.